Automatic-Transmission Fluid Level

 5. If the fluid is not a pinkish color, then you will want to get your transmission fluid flushed by Kennedy.

 6. Take a rag and wipe the dipstick clean.

 7. Put the dipstick all the way back in until it is fully seated.

 8. Pull it back out and observe where the fluid sits on the stick.
 There should be a marked line on the stick where the fluid should reach.

 If the fluid does not reach the level on the dipstick that it should, it’s time to add more fluid.
-You can bring your car into Kennedy and we will add some more transmission fluid to the tank.
+You can bring your car into your neighborhood Kennedy location, and we will add some more transmission fluid to the tank.
 Unless you’re familiar with the workings of the transmission tank, we don’t recommend you fill it yourself.
 There are many types of transmission fluid and they are designed for specific automatic transmissions, so there’s a chance of filling up your tank with the wrong kind.
 Plus, it’s very important you don’t fill it over the fill line, and a seasoned mechanic will have a lot of experience with this kind of service.